katzien/PhpMimeType/README.md

 ## Installation

-To add the PhpMimeType library to your project, simply run
+To add the PhpMimeType library to your project run

 ```sh
 composer require katzien/php-mime-type